deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 5.9.2 (2023.09.06) =
+* Bug Fixes:
+	* text fix on Engagement report
+	* add details about the Google Analytics 4 WebStream used for tracking on Tracking Code screen

 = 5.9.1 (2023.08.08) =
 * Bug Fixes:
 	* fix for Disable option on Google Analytics tracking code